-The Trust currently holds four properties as well as units in property trusts and is looking to raise an additional \$25 million for the settlement of a further four properties located in Armidale (NSW), Traralgon (Vic), Hervey Bay (Qld) and Maryborough (Qld) that are detailed on page 9.
+The Trust currently holds twenty properties as well as units in property trusts and is looking to raise an additional \$14.075 million for the settlement of a new Property located in Shepparton (Vic), detailed on page 9.

-It is also the intention of the Trust to invest in further similar properties up to \$20 million in value, which we believe to be overlooked by the larger institutional investors.
+It is also the intention of the Trust to invest in further similar properties up to \$35 million in value, which we believe to be overlooked by the larger institutional investors.
 These will be funded with future capital raisings and bank debt.
 We believe that these properties have the potential to generate strong returns and provide an attractive investment opportunity for a variety of investors.

-MPG intends to pay distributions quarterly in arrears from 30 September 2018 at the forecast rate of 7.00% pa on the issue price of \$1.00 per unit.
+MPG intends to pay distributions quarterly in arrears from 31 December 2022 at the forecast rate of 7.29 cents per unit which equates to 6.75% pa on the issue price of \$1.08 per unit.
 This forecast return may be considered significantly higher than most cash rates currently on offer.
-This forecast is subject to the qualifications and assumptions outlined from page 30.
+This forecast is subject to the qualifications and assumptions outlined from page 46.

-The Trust has a term of six and a half years from the Closing Date unless the Properties are sold earlier.
+The Trust has a term of approximately three years from the Closing Date until 1 July 2025, unless the Properties are sold earlier.
 Where some Investors decide the term of their investment in the Trust is to be extended beyond its current term, the RE intends to extend the term of the Trust for those Investors; and implement a liquidity strategy to assist Investors wishing to realise their investment in the Trust at the end of the current term.
 This liquidity strategy will include a first right of refusal for Investors who wish to extend the term of their investment to purchase the units of those wishing to exit at this point.